PAVI-16-BOOP/SQL_Intermediate/README.md

 Identify at-risk customers (inactive for X days, reduced spending).
 Then design personalized re-engagement campaigns (discounts, reminders, recommendations).
 - strengthen early engagement strategies to target teh first 1-2 years with on boarding incentives ,etc.

+## Strategic Recommendations

+1) **Focus on Customer Retention**
+The company should shift more attention from just acquiring new customers to keeping the existing ones.
+Building long-term relationships with loyal buyers can create stable revenue growth.
+Introducing loyalty programs, cashback offers, or personalized discounts can encourage repeat purchases.
+Regular engagement through emails, app notifications, or personalized messages will also help maintain consistent customer interaction.

+2) **Strengthen High-Value Relationships**
+High-value customers bring in a major portion of the company’s revenue, so retaining them is crucial.
+Offering exclusive perks like early access to new products, dedicated support, or premium memberships can make them feel valued.
+Since satisfied high-value customers often refer others, introducing a referral program could help attract more similar customers organically.

+3) **Engage New Customers Early**
+The first few months after a customer joins are key to shaping their loyalty.
+A strong onboarding process — welcome offers, discounts on the first few purchases, or guided product recommendations — can help build early engagement.
+Tracking their activity during this period also helps identify potential churn risks early and re-engage them before they drop off.

+4) **Boost Mid and Low Value Segments**
+Mid-value customers have good potential to become high-value ones with the right strategies.
+Personalized product bundles, combo offers, or targeted campaigns can encourage them to spend more.
+For low-value customers, focusing on affordability is essential — small bundle discounts, entry-level subscriptions, and feedback surveys can help understand and improve their buying experience over time.

+5) **Adopt a Data-Driven Retention Strategy** Regularly monitoring customer data will help the company take timely action.
+Dashboards tracking churn rates, repeat purchase frequency, and lifetime value can highlight problem areas.
+Gathering and analyzing feedback will also reveal what customers like or dislike about their experience.
+Using this data, the company can predict which customers are at risk of leaving and take proactive steps to win them back through personalized offers or communication.

+## Technical Details

+- **Databases**: PostgreSQL
+- **Analysis Tools** : PostgreSQL
+- **Visualization** : ChatGPT